 George Taylor

-Hi!
 I am a PhD student in the Business & Public Policy group at the Berkeley Haas School of Business.
-My main research interests are in the political economy of development.
+My main research interests are in development economics.

 Work In Progress